 - Adding variables to Handoff and API Actions

-The List type context variable allows a user to create a dropdown in workflow builder.
-You can name the context variable and then add a list of possible values for that variable.
-This list of values will be the dropdown options.
+The list-type context variable allows you to create a dropdown in the workflow builder.
+You can give the context variable a name and then input a list of possible values for that variable, which will make up the dropdown options.

-If you want to set the value of a context variable before the widget conversation begins, you can do this using workflow context and the code snippet.
+Using pre-defined and a code snippet, you can set the value of a context variable before the widget conversation begins.
+To do this, follow the steps below:

-- Set the variables you want to add to the code snippet as "Workflow Context" in the Context variables page
+- Set the variables you want to add to the code snippet as Pre-defined.
+Then, click Save.

 Comments